Dragonflydamsel01/Creating-a-series-taxonomy-in-11ty-version-2/README.md

 Swap out any styles mentioned for your own styles.

 4. content / series
-   Note: The Series folder must be on the same level as your Posts folder.
+   Note: The Series folder must be on the same level as your Posts (blog) folder.
 In this case, both the Series and the Posts folders are inside the Content folder.
-The "collection object" (that's what 11ty collections are) will be whatever files you put in this folder.
+The "collection object" (11ty collections are javascript objects) will be whatever files you put in this folder.

 The name you give the file will be used as the slug for the series (which you can see in the "seriesCollections.js" file in step 1).
 So for instance, "swan-wives.html" becomes the "swan-wives" slug for the Swan Wives series.